Only the best for the experienced ghost hunter.

 - Corvette ZL-1 (all of 2 made), and 1964 Corvette Grand Sport (5 built).

 - The Renault Espace F1, featured in Gran Turismo 2, is a racing minivan.

 - The Ford GT-90 concept car.
 Too bad it was never produced.

 - To go into detail, this car used two engines fused together, that's two seperate sections with two turbos each, this raised horsepower to 720 at max and gave it 220+ MPH to compete with the F1 at the time, this made the exaust so incredibly hot, it needed space shuttle like ceramic tiles to keep the body from being damaged.

 - Almost everything Lamborghini has ever made can qualify as a Cool Car.
 Some of the most famous names of cars from this company are the Miura, Countach, Jalpa, Diablo, Murcielago and as of late, the Aventador.
 Special Mention goes to the Reventon, just looking at it is explanation enough.

 - The 1995 version of the Lamborghini Diablo SE30, it has most of the accesories removed in exchange for more horsepower and a high enough top speed to rival NASCAR, only 150 were ever made and Jamiroqaui frontman Jay Kay owned one of them, he wanted it shipped overseas so it could appear in the video for Cosmic Girl, too bad for him the car's handler couldn't resist taking the Diablo on a joyride and smashing it up beyond repair.

 - On the subject of Lambo's, the Countach would count since it was the first Lamborghini to use their infamous swing up doors.
-(Fact: They were used because normal doors just would not work with the design, a classic case of Awesome yet Practical.)
+(Fact: They were used because normal doors just would not work with the design.)

 - The Miura was still a fast car despite how long time passed since '67.
 It's that badass of a grandpa.